isaacmasterman/M03C-PasswordGenerator/README.md

 ## Installation

-To view the portfolio, simply navigate to the deployed website.
+To view the password generator, simply navigate to the deployed website.
 For a local copy, clone the repository and open the `index.html` file in a web browser.

 ## Usage